juareisa000/Guide-to-Setup-GH-Pages/README.md

 > **Scroll down** to where we found GitHub Pages, and **click** *Choose* a theme

+> There's a handful of different themes you can select.

+> Choose which ever you like best.

+***

 > In your repository, you'll notice a new file:
 > - _config.yml
 > This file tells GitHub Pages what styles to use with your page.